-- Identify advisory board meeting format.
-What is the best for your advisory council? - Identify a meeting date/time as far in advance as possible.
-Coordinate with your respective Dean and their administrative assistant regarding the proposed meeting dates.
-Please also consult with the Vice-President of Instruction and her Administrative Assistant as the Vice-President will attend as many advisory board meetings as possible. - Identify both your internal and external guest list; ensure you are thinking broadly in terms of program representation across the institution. - Identify a meeting location secure through R25. - If possible, announce the next meeting date at the conclusion of your current meeting and/or send a "Save the Date" card well in advance of the actual meeting date.
+- Identify advisory board meeting format, morning, afternoon, evening, conference call, ITV, virtual, etc. What is the best for your advisory council? - Identify a meeting date/time as far in advance as possible. - Contact Elaine Simmons and Denise Schreiber regarding your proposed meeting date.
+Elaine attends all advisory board meetings and appreciates an opportunity to consult her calendar before an advisory board meeting date is finalized. - Your advisory board guest list should include the following internal guests: Executive Director, Support Staff Member, Fellow Faculty Members including Fort Riley (as applicable), and Dean of Workforce Training & Community Education. - Identify a meeting location secure through R25. - If possible, announce the next meeting date at the conclusion of your current meeting and/or send a "Save the Date" card well in advance of the actual meeting date.
 Advisory board members are busy people.
-They have full lives and their calendars fill up quickly.
+They have full lives (both personal and professional) and their calendars fill up very quickly.